sfxfactor/PlanetaryHW2/README.md

 **Part 8:** this code uses the `findStar` method in imageSubs and is executed in `findObjects.py`.
 It outputs the text file `objectPositions.txt` which contains the locations of each object as well as the relative astrometry (r, PA).

 **Output Files:** Target 1 = ROXs 42B.
 Target 2 = ROXs 12
+The following table gives the location of each relavent file *after running the code*.
+I have coppied all relavent output files to `finalResults/` so that if you run the code and something fails you still have a copy of the results.

 | Part | Contents | file name/location |
 |---|-------------|---------------------|